-What is experience prototyping?
+What is a user experience prototyping?

-Experience prototyping is a method for simulating and evaluating an experience or service.
+UX prototyping is a method for simulating and evaluating an experience or service.
 In the same way that digital prototypes are used to demonstrate the behavior of an interface in lower fidelity, experience prototypes are used to explore or communicate how a customer might experience a service, space, or product in the real world.

-Benefits + examples of experience prototypes
+Benefits + examples of user experience prototypes

 Experience prototypes recreate a design's "natural habitat" so we can see how your target users interact with it.
 For example, at Blink UX, we've tested video game consoles in an improvised living room and smart shower faucets in a faux bathroom made from whiteboard walls.
 There are many benefits to testing with full-scale experience prototypes.